NCB Mumbai director Wankhede visits Delhi headquarters | Law-Order

 Sameer Wankhede, the Narcotics Control Bureau's Mumbai zonal director who is leading the probe in the cruise drugs case in which actor Shah Rukh Khan's son Aryan Khan is arrested, visited the agency's headquarters here on Tuesday and spent over two hours.

-The officer entered the NCB office in the R K Puram area through a back entry gate and is understood to have met his senior officers.
+The IRS officer entered the NCB office in the R K Puram area through a back entry gate as a huge posse of media personnel were present to cover his visit.

+Wankhede is understood to have met his senior officers at the headquarters.

-Some people holding banners in support of Wankhede and certain posters hailing him were seen outside the NCB headquarters.
+Some people holding placards in support of Wankhede while some posters hailing him were seen outside the NCB headquarters.
 It was not confirmed if Wankhede met NCB director general (DG) S N Pradhan.

 However, sources indicated that the top brass of the federal anti-narcotics agency met on Tuesday for a review meeting of various zonal offices of the agency in the country.

-Wankhede's visit to the national capital comes in the backdrop of the NCB ordering a vigilance inquiry into the allegations made by a witness in the cruise drugs case of an extortion bid of Rs 25 crore by some agency officials, including the Mumbai zonal director, and others for letting off Aryan Khan.
+Wankhede's visit to the national capital comes in the backdrop of the NCB ordering a vigilance inquiry into the allegations made by Prabhakar Sail, an independent witness in the cruise drugs case, of an extortion bid of Rs 25 crore by some agency officials, including the Mumbai zonal director, and others for letting off Aryan Khan.

 The officer had told media persons outside the IGI Airport on Monday that he has not been summoned by the agency but has some work here adding he did a fair job in the drugs-on-cruise case.